ClickHouse/ClickHouse/docs/en/sql-reference/functions/other-functions.md

 ## enabledProfiles {#enabled-profiles}

  Returns setting profiles are assigned to the user both explicitly and implicitly.
-Implicitly assigned profiles to include parent profiles of other assigned profiles, profiles assigned via granted roles, profiles assigned via their own settings, and the main default profile (see the section `default_profile` in the main configuration file).
+Explicitly assigned profiles are the same profiles as returned by the function [currentProfiles](#current-profiles).
+Implicitly assigned profiles includes parent profiles of other assigned profiles, profiles assigned via granted roles, profiles assigned via their own settings, and the main default profile (see the section `default_profile` in the main configuration file).

  If some profile occurs multiple times (with some other settings in between), the latest occurrence overrides all the previous ones.